 Blogging is not easy.
-Writing, web development, and SEO is hard!
-Sticking to a consistent blogging schedule is a challenge.
+Writing, web development, and SEO are hard!
+Sticking to a consistent blogging schedule is challenging.
 I’m not trying to discount how difficult blogging is.

 That said, editing videos, learning how cameras work, how audio gear works, writing a script, storytelling, being good on camera, etc. These are challenging skills to master.
 And you have to be decent at all of them to put out videos people will love to watch.

 Some people are so compelling that they’ll have massive success on YouTube with lazily produced cell phone videos.
-But, that’s probably not you.
-To succeed on the platform, you’re going to have to challenge yourself and pick up some hard skills.
+But that’s probably not you.
+To succeed on the platform, you will have to challenge yourself and pick up some hard skills.

 A Successful Blog is More Passive